fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/considerations-teams-phone-mobile.md

 ## Emergency call routing for Teams Phone Mobile

+Your Teams Phone Mobile operator manages all emergency calls made through your SIM-enabled Smartphone’s cellular dialer **and** from your Teams mobile app.
+The mobile operator may use multiple technologies to approximate emergency location for assistance, like geographic coordinates or which cell towers are handling the call.

+**Your Teams Phone Mobile operator is responsible for ensuring all emergency calls connect to the correct emergency services based on your location regardless if the call is made from your device's native, cellular dialer or made from the Teams mobile app.** Please contact your operator for more details.

 When a Teams Phone Mobile user dials an emergency number using a Microsoft Teams client, how the call is routed to the PSAP depends on the following:

 - Whether the emergency address is dynamically determined by the Teams client